GeyserMC/Geyser/README.md

 2. Navigate to the Geyser root directory and run `git submodule update --init --recursive`.
 This command downloads all the needed submodules for Geyser and is a crucial step in this process.
 3. Run `gradlew build` and locate to `bootstrap/build` folder.

-## Contributing
-Any contributions are appreciated.
-Please feel free to reach out to us on [Discord](https://discord.gg/geysermc) if you're interested in helping out with Geyser.

 ## Libraries Used:
 - [Adventure Text Library](https://github.com/KyoriPowered/adventure)